 The Neck Restoration

 This project relates to the development of a Management Strategy for Oneki (The Neck).
-This project was started in February 2007
+This project was started in February 2007 and completed in 2019.

-View / Download the PDFs below:
+View / Download the Presentation PDF below.

 Lords River Management Plan

 This project relates to the ongoing implementation associated with Management Plan associated with the Lords River blocks of Land.

 The Lords River sections of Land within the Rakiura Maori Lands Trust are subject to the implementation of a Management Plan that has been agreed to between the Trust and the Department of Conservation.
 This came about as part of the settlement with the Crown on agreeing to preserve this land into the future as though it was a National Park.
 The following will provide you with more information and progress on this plan.

 Rakiura Mäori Lands Trust is an ahu whenua trust established under the Te Ture Whenua Mäori Act 1993 in respect of some 31 sections of Mäori freehold land on Stewart Island which were provided to Mäori individuals in the early 20th century under South Island Landless Natives legislation.